palm86/hex_flora/priv/specimens/ruschia_multiflora.md

 ### Distribution in the Hex

-Renosterveld and arid fynbos vegetations types towards the north east of the value.
+De Doorns Renosterveld Karoo vegetations types towards the north east of the valley.
 Probably fairly common throughout the valley floor.